Korean War Legacy Project

 Becoming a Pilot

-Louis Bourgeois always wanted to be a pilot because he knew he wanted to fly.
-On at least 2 occasions, the Royal Canadian Air Force cited his poor vision as a reason to not let him enlist.
-Because Louis Bourgeois went to University and he was persistent, eventually, he became a pilot.
+Louis Bourgeois remembers always wanting to be a pilot so that he could fly.
+He states that on at least two occasions, the Royal Canadian Air Force cited his poor vision as a reason to not let him enlist.
+He credits going to the university and showing that he was persistent helped to fulfill his dream of flying.

 Share YouTube: